 More information about the 2018/19 JDC Yesod Fellowship will be available and applications open in late 2017Find out more

-LSJS will be offering its successful part-time BA and MA in Jewish Education via an online option starting in January 2018.
+LSJS will be offering its successful part-time BA and MA in Jewish Education via an online option.
 The BA is perfect for those seeking to study for a degree in education early in your career.
 The MA is ideal for educators, from a range of backgrounds, who are seeking to explore advanced studies in education.

 The final degree is awarded by Middlesex University.